 The app needed a consistent way to present pop-up information and editing, so a panel component was built that eventually including some nice customization and control properties in order to make it useful in all the places it was re-purposed.

 Text fields and input areas were an interesting challenge because of the differences of the virtual keyboard on iOS and physical keyboards on the Mac.
 But once those details were worked out, the library had some nice new components for input that works on both iOS and macOS with the same code.

 Of course, panels require buttons and switches and sliders and all the other controls an app relies on for the user to interact with it properly, so all those got created and flushed out along the way, too.

 making it real.

-We will be making the library available to everyone once it gets some real-world testing and refinements from the Wunderverse launch.
+Durable Brand will look at making the library available to everyone once it gets some real-world testing and refinements from the Wunderverse launch.